lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

   }
 ~~~~

-kdf is the algorithm identifier of the chosen KDF.
+kdf is the algorithm identifier of the chosen KDF, and any associated parameters, used to generate the shared secret mac key.

-len is size of the key to be used for mac.
+len is size of the mac key to be used for MAC-based message protection.

-mac is the algorithm identifier of the chosen MAC.
+mac is the algorithm identifier of the chosen MAC algorithm.

 < ToDo: It must be clarifies if Entrust can register this OID at this location, like id-PasswordBasedMac and id-DHBasedMac. >